xiao-netlytical/KiwiSpec/kiwilang/kiwi.md

-# KiwiLang: A Declarative Approach to Semi-Structured Data Processing
+# KiwiSpec: A Declarative Approach to Semi-Structured Data Processing

 xiao-netlytical@google.com

 ## Description:

-Kiwilang is a project that provides a method for specifying data processing logic in a declarative manner.
-The solution aims to offer a language and a generic platform for specifying data processing logic in a semi-structured format, managing and executing the specifications in Kiwilang.
+KiwiSpec is a project that provides a method for specifying data processing logic in a declarative manner.
+The solution aims to offer a language and a generic platform for specifying data processing logic in a semi-structured format, managing and executing the specifications in KiwiSpec.
 The interested data processing includes searching and retrieving data with filters, data aggregation, data correlation, data transformation, recursive computation, and trending reports.

-To build a specification for data processing of semi-structured data, Kiwilang uses expressions with identifiers representing the possible instantiations in a semi-structured data path to access a data value.
-Additionally, Kiwilang provides operators to create more complex computational expressions with conditional logic and sorting.
+To build a specification for data processing of semi-structured data, KiwiSpec uses expressions with identifiers representing the possible instantiations in a semi-structured data path to access a data value.
+Additionally, KiwiSpec provides operators to create more complex computational expressions with conditional logic and sorting.
 Together, the declarative language and the specification include constructs to build expressions, specify data input sources, create output templates, and build pipelines.

-In addition to the language aspect, the Kiwilang platform also aims to provide a generic platform to manage, translate, and execute specifications, as well as manage and display outputs.
+In addition to the language aspect, the KiwiSpec platform also aims to provide a generic platform to manage, translate, and execute specifications, as well as manage and display outputs.

-Furthermore, Kiwilang can also be used as an extension to any imperative language.
+Furthermore, KiwiSpec can also be used as an extension to any imperative language.
 By embedding the declarative specification for data processing into Python code, the data processing logic can be translated to Python code and executed with the rest of the code.

 ## Background:

-The Kiwilang project was conceived to provide a specification language that can document the data processing logic for applications in areas such as Cyber Asset Attack Surface Management (CAASM), Zero Trust analytics, and threat hunting.
+The KiwiSpec project was conceived to provide a specification language that can document the data processing logic for applications in areas such as Cyber Asset Attack Surface Management (CAASM), Zero Trust analytics, and threat hunting.

 In these applications, the processing of log data and metadata is a critical component in the generation of insights.
 Products developed in these areas provide users with functionalities to identify critical assets, understand the relationships between workloads and application servers, detect violations, and surface risk factors from traffic logs, configurations, installations, and upgrade logs.

 Creating such applications requires domain expertise to produce valuable insights from the collected data, and the system needs to be kept updated with new learnings.
-The Kiwilang project aims to address these needs by providing a language that enables domain experts to document their knowledge and rules easyly, as well as a generic platform capable of managing and interpreting those knowledge and applying them to the collected data.
+The KiwiSpec project aims to address these needs by providing a language that enables domain experts to document their knowledge and rules easyly, as well as a generic platform capable of managing and interpreting those knowledge and applying them to the collected data.

 The applications in the interested areas have common requirements in terms of data processing.
 The desired commonality of data processing includes retrieving, searching, filtering, transforming, aggregating, correlating, recursive computing, and trending.